digital-land/specification/content/dataset/provision-rule.md

 wikipedia: ''
 ---

-Rules for the data we expect an organisation to priovide used to generate the organisation-dataset dataset.
+Rules for the data we expect an organisation to priovide.
+These rules are used to generate the provision dataset.